-Executive Summary:
+Summary

-Report LFC-0308 seeks approval for the London Fire Commissioner (LFC) to incur expenditure on the procurement of a single bundled contract of facilities management soft services in accordance with the London Fire Commissioner facilities management (FM) strategy paper (report LFC-0307).
-This will first require aligning the existing contracts for security and grounds maintenance to the expiry date for the cleaning contract in October 2020.
-Extending the existing contracts for London Fire Brigade (LFB) security and grounds maintenance to 31 October 2020 will incur a total cost of £212,000, with an additional 10% contingency (£21,000).
+This report seeks approval to progress the procurement of a single bundled contract of soft facilities services in accordance with the London Fire Commissioner (LFC) facilities management (FM) strategy paper.
+This will require first aligning the existing contracts for security and grounds maintenance to the expiry date for the cleaning contract in October 2020.
+Pest Control service delivery would transfer into the Bundle on the 5 March 2021 on current contract expiry.

-The key benefits of grouping together the soft services are alignment to the recommended FM operating model and an opportunity to greatly improve the current contract specifications while streamlining the resources needed to manage these services post the demobilisation of the current provider.
-The total value of the new soft bundle is estimated to be £8,230,000 whole life cost, which is the current LFC budget for both planned and reactive services in these categories.
-The contract will be for three years with additional extensions.
-This decision seeks approval for the initial three years of the contract.
+The key benefits of grouping together the soft services are alignment to the recommended FM operating model and an opportunity to greatly improve the current contract specifications while streamlining the resources needed to manage these services post the demobilisation of KBR.
+The total value of extensions to align the contracts is $\frac{2212k}{212k}$ .
+The total value of the new soft bundle is estimated to $\frac{f8.23m}{f8.23m}$ whole life cost which is the current LFC budget for both planned and reactive services in these categories.
+Implementing the preferred option outlined in this paper will ensure that we procure facilities management services for the LFC estate that represent value for money and aligns with the organisation's strategic objective to constantly improve the effectiveness of services.